CDCgov/phdi/containers/validation/description.md

 3. Navigate to `/phdi/containers/validation/`.
 4. Run `docker buildx build --platform linux/amd64 -t validation .`.

-### Running via docker-compose (WIP)

-The Validation can be run with `docker compose`.
-This is useful if you have an ARM based machine.
-This can be run with `docker compose up --build`.
-See the [Docker Compose documentation](https://docs.docker.com/engine/reference/commandline/compose_up/) for additional information.

 ### The API

 When viewing these docs from the `/redoc` endpoint on a running instance of the Validation service or the DIBBs website, detailed documentation on the API will be available below.